Round Island Light, Isles of Scilly: History

 In 1912 the lighthouse was provided with a fog siren, sounded through a pair of large red-painted Rayleigh Trumpets mounted on the roof of a fog horn house, adjacent to the lighthouse itself on the north side.
 It sounded four blasts every two minutes.
 The engine house was upgraded and equipped with a pair of 22 hp Hornsby oil engines which drove the compressor.
 These remained in service until the late 1960s, when they were replaced with diesel engines.

 Britain's first wireless beacon for navigation, designed for Trinity House by the Marconi Company, was established at Round Island Lighthouse in 1927, (following the trial run of an experimental system there two years earlier).
 The installation consisted of a 'multi-wire inverted L type aerial' strung between the lighthouse gallery and a 60 ft steel lattice tower.
 It automatically transmitted a repeated cycle, including the station's unique call sign ('GGG' in Morse code), for nine minutes every half hour (or continuously in foggy weather).
 Similar systems were subsequently installed at lighthouses and other locations around the coast of Britain.
 Later, in 1961, a more powerful radio beacon set was installed on the island.

 In 1966 the light was electrified.
 The old hyperradial optic was replaced by a flat vertical panel with rows of sealed beam lamps, each covered by a red shade, which was mounted on an AGA revolving gearless pedestal.
 A helicopter pad was built on the rock alongside the lighthouse in 1969, but boat deliveries also continued; the aerial hoist was upgraded in 1972.
 The optic was replaced again in 1987 when the light was automated and its colour changed from red to white, emitting one white flash every ten seconds; it had an intensity of 340,000 candela and a range of 24 nmi.
 Prior to automation, the siren was replaced with an electric nautophone signal.

 In 2002-3 the lighthouse was converted to solar power, with photovoltaic cells replacing the erstwhile constantly running diesel alternator sets as the power source for the light and fog signal.
+The lamp was upgraded to an LED in 2025.
 The lighthouse continues to display one white flash every ten seconds; the 360 mm revolving drum optic has an intensity of 42,945 candela and a range of 18 nmi.
 The fog signal sounds four blasts every minute.